 Even the leaf of the tomato plant can be unsafe.
-In large amounts, it can cause vomiting, dizziness, headache, and, in severe cases, even death (1).
+In large amounts, it can cause vomiting, dizziness, nausea, headache, and, in severe cases, even death (1).

 Another major factor contributing to this dark side of tomatoes is lycopene, the very compound that, quite surprisingly, is responsible for its benefits as well.